folio-org/container-perf-tests/README.md

 vert.x-3.0.0 uses netty 4.0.28 by default.
 We've tried with netty 4.0.29, 4.0.30, 4.0.31 with similar results (apparent slowness on some platforms).

+Also Java 8 build version does not seem to have any influence on the results (we have been testing wiht b66 avaialbe in jessie-backports).

 ## Analyzing the behavior with strace